-Take CHM 203 General Chemistry I and CHM 204 General Chemistry I Lab (CHM 203 / CHM 204), BIO 201 General Biology: Organismal and Population and BIO 205 General Biology: Organismal and Population Lab (BIO 201 /BIO 205) and MTH 201 Applied Math.
-You can fill your schedule out with other magis common core courses.
+Take CHM 203 General Chemistry I and CHM 204 General Chemistry I Lab (CHM 203 / CHM 204), BIO 201 General Biology: Organismal and Population and BIO 205 General Biology: Organismal and Population Lab (BIO 201 /BIO 205) and MTH 161 Business Statistics.
+You can fill your schedule out with other Magis common core courses.
 Register for the same section and corresponding lab for CHM 203 /204 (e.g. CHM 203 Section A and CHM 204 Section AA; CHM 203 Section B and CHM 204 Section BB, etc.).
 You may take any BIO lab.
 The BIO lecture and lab do not need to match.

-If you did not earn a math score of 24 on the ACT or 560 on the SAT, you will not be allowed to register for CHM 203/204.
+If you did not earn a math score of 24 on the ACT or 580 on the SAT, you will not be allowed to register for CHM 203/204.
 Instead, enroll in CHM 105 Introduction to Chemistry for the fall semester.
-This is an introductory chemistry course, and a good warm up for CHM 203/204, which you will take sophomore year instead.
+This is an introductory chemistry course, and a good warm up for CHM 203/204.
 You must earn a “C” or higher in CHM 105 to take CHM 203/204 in fall of your sophomore year.

-If you have taken dual enrollment or college courses before coming to Creighton, make sure to have official transcripts sent to pamelavaughan [at] creighton [dot] edu (Pamela Vaughan) for evaluation.
+If you have taken dual enrollment or college courses before coming to Creighton, make sure to have official transcripts emailed to Undergraduate Admissions for processing.
 You should be able to request an electronic copy of your official transcript from the host school.
-If necessary, you may send an official hard copy to: Heider College of Business, 2500 California Plaza, Harper Center 3055C, Omaha, NE 68178.

 NOTE: Do not register for a class if you expect to receive transfer credit for that class.

 Your RSP 103 section will be taught by a Heider College of Business professor, and the students in your RSP section will be business students.
-However, you may choose to take your first business class in the fall semester of your freshman year, or wait until spring semester of your freshman year.
-Introductory Microeconomics (ECO 203) will be your first business class.
+However, you may choose to take your first business class, ECO 203 Introductory Microeconomics, in the fall semester of your freshman year.
+Or, you could wait until spring semester of your freshman year to take ECO 203.
+The decision is yours to make!

 Learning Communities allow students with shared academic interests and experiences to come together to discern options in pre-professional study.
 The Creighton EDGE offers seminars and co-curricular activities to help Creighton students prepare for the professional/graduate school application process.
 All Learning Communities provide students with opportunities for mentoring and shadowing, as well as networking with pre-professional students, faculty and alumni.
-If you have an interest in possibly attending graduate or professional school, such as law school or medical school, please let your Advisor know so he or she can provide you the necessary resources to get involved with the appropriate Learning Community.
+If you have an interest in possibly attending graduate or professional school, such as law school or medical school, please let your Advisor know so he or she can provide you the necessary resources to get involved with the appropriate EDGE Pre-Health Learning Community or EDGE Pre-Law Learning Community.